 Here are some common cardiac conditions that may qualify you for disability benefits under a listing (or a medical-vocational allowance -- more on this below).

 If the heart is unable to pump sufficient quantities of blood to the body's organs, the blood returning to the heart will start to accumulate, resulting in congestion in the heart's tissues.
 Symptoms of congestive heart failure often include shortness of breath, weakness, dizziness, and fatigue.
 Edema (swelling) is also common, as the kidneys may be unable to rid the body of excess sodium and water.
+Congestive heart failure can be caused by dilated, hypertrophic, or restrictive cardiomyopathy.

 Social Security evaluates congestive heart failure under the blue book listing for "chronic heart failure."
 To meet the listing, you must have experienced diastolic or systolic heart failure and either be consistently unable to perform activities of daily living, have three or more episodes of acute congestive heart failure over 12 months, or fail an exercise tolerance test.
+Read Nolo's article on disability and chronic heart failure for more information.

 A type of coronary artery disease called atherosclerosis occurs when fat and calcium deposits build up in the arteries, causing decreased blood flow to the heart.
 A related condition, arteriosclerosis, arises when those plaque deposits cause the arterial walls to harden.
 A heart attack, or myocardial infarction, is generally caused by a combination of both conditions.